In this article:

 - To make a cold compress, wrap some ice in a clean cloth or tea towel.

-- Alternatively, you can apply a bag of frozen peas or other vegetables to the affected area.
+- Alternatively, you can apply a bag of frozen peas or other vegetables to the forefront of the foot, just below the bunion area.
+Never apply ice directly to the toes for fear of frostbite to the digits.

 - Applying a cold pack to your painful toe joint several times a day helps bring down the swelling and alleviate your discomfort.